bless4/javascriptparticle/README.md

 # javascriptparticle
-# javascript light weighted particles with poligonal shape of 80 particles.
+# javascript light weighted particles with polygonal shape of 80 particles.